ollivarila/dotfiles/README.md

   - cursor
   - tophat
 - font
+- copy dotfiles you need

 ### Mac setup

 - run `./oxidize.sh`
 - install a font
 - take a look at `./install.sh` and see what is needed
+- copy dotfiles you need